bricksdont/bricksdont.github.io/_posts/2020-12-14-simulating-low-resource.md

 ==============

 Work on realistic low-resource data sets instead of simulated ones.
 Think of low-resourcedness as more than a data problem only.

+FAQ
+===

+**Q: Isn't training models with different subsets of my training data useful to see impact of adding data?**

+A: Yes it is.
+But do not call it a "low-resource experiment".
+Call it a "high-resource experiment where some training data was withheld".